Saxsori/ray-cast/README.md

 ![](https://github.com/Saxsori/ray-cast/blob/main/images/6.png)

 #### If the player was looking North
-The X offset will be the size of the grid (64).
+The Y offset will be the size of the grid (64).
 So it can hit the next horizontal line.
-And to get the Y offset we can use `(SOHCAHTOA) -> X offset * Tan`.
+And to get the X offset we can use `(SOHCAHTOA) -> Y offset * Tan`.

 ```ruby
 oY = 64;